 A Welcome Basket

 There is a youtuber I follow who would create “welcome baskets” for her friend who came to visit.
 I thought this was such a great idea!
-You can include anything in this basket, but my personal favourite items are a bottle of water, sheet masks, a sleep eye mask, a headband for face washing, a magazine, tea packets, and a hand towel.
+You can include anything in this basket, but my personal favourite items are a bottle of water, sheet masks, and a sleep eye mask.
+I also add a headband, a magazine, and tea packets.
 I do this for my girlfriends who visit from out of town, and they love having little goodies to pick from and use.